 * as an interior display and/or as an outside sign at affiliate place of business.

-* an affiliate business stationary and business cards.
+* an affiliate business stationery and business cards.

-- Team Norton BJJ is registered with the Australian Federation Brazilian Jiu Jitsu Federation (AFBJJF) and the International Brazilian Jiu Jitsu Federation.
+6. Team Norton BJJ is registered with the Australian Federation Brazilian Jiu Jitsu (AFBJJ) and the International Federation Brazilian Jiu Jitsu.
 Persons wishing to compete do so under Team Norton BJJ.

 TRAINING HALL/GYM/DOJO ETIQUETTE

-- All Students, Coaches and Professors are to ensure that GIs are clean and personal hygiene is in order before the start of every training session.
+3. All Students, Coaches and Professors are to ensure that GIs are clean, and personal hygiene is in order before the start of every training session.

-- At all times, Junior Ranks may not ask a senior Rank wrestler/roll.
-This is a long standing principle of etiquette in the Martial Arts.
+6. At all times, Junior Ranks may not ask a senior Rank wrestler/roll.
+This is a long-standing principle of etiquette in the Martial Arts.

 PROMOTION TIME FRAMES